Featured Exhibits at Strawbery Banke Museum

 300th Anniversary of the 1713-14 Treaty of Portsmouth between Colonial English and Native Americans

 View of Fort William and Mary c.
 1705.

-In 2013 Portsmouth commemorates the 300th anniversary of the 1713 Treaty of Portsmouth between the English and the Native Americans of the Maine and New Hampshire coast.
-Two special exhibits, “First Nations Diplomacy Opens the Portsmouth Door” at Strawbery Banke Museum and at the Portsmouth Historical Society's John Paul Jones House Museum.
-The exhibits feature historical artifacts from the era and replicas of the original Treaty from the Library of Congress and the British Archives, signed by New Hampshire, Massachusetts and Native American dignitaries.
+Portsmouth is commemorating the 300th anniversary of the 1713-14 Treaty of Portsmouth between the English and the Native Americans of the Maine and New Hampshire coast with a special exhibit, “First Nations Diplomacy Opens the Portsmouth Door” at Strawbery Banke Museum.

 The 300th anniversary of the 1713 Treaty of Portsmouth provides an opportunity to understand the history of the era, the nuanced diplomacy of the delegates (English and Native American) and its relevance to contemporary Rights of Indigenous Peoples issues, and the nature of life on the frontier in Portsmouth before and after the Treaty.